ahungry/ahubu/README.md

-*user* needs and desires (via customization / extensions not just as sandboxed javascript, but native code that can hook into everything from DOM events, network requests/content, and arbitrary event listeners, both in and out of the DOM.
+*user* needs and desires (via customization / extensions not just as sandboxed javascript, but native code that can hook into everything from DOM events, network requests/content, and arbitrary event listeners, both in and out of the DOM).

 ## What is it?